Korcsog/Arduino/README.md

 # Arduino

-Arduino sketckes for MQTT
+Arduino sketckes for ESP8266 with MQTT and Apple HomeKit support!

-These files uses the PubSubClient library in Arduino IDE!
-Make sure, you downloaded this!